BristolFlightLab/PymavlinkDemo/macOS.md

     -l 51.4234178,-2.6715506,50,155 # Sets the starting location for the simulator
 ```

-More information about the `sim_vehicle.py` script that is being run in the container can be found here:
+More information about the `sim_vehicle.py` script that is being run in the container can be found
+here:

 https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html

+# Troubleshooting

+# Cannot start the simulator

+If Docker complains about ports still being open, it may be that an old copy of the simulator is still
+running in the background.
+Check for it on the Docker dashboard (Click the Docker icon on the menubar).
+Under containers, there should be a simulator container running which you can stop using the "stop"
+button.

+If that doesn't work, you can try using the command line to stop the container.
+Open a new Terminal window
+and run `docker ps`.
+It should show that there is a container running.
+Copy the name of the container (last
+column of the output) and run `docker kill CONTAINER_NAME` where `CONTAINER_NAME` is replaced with the name
+of the container you copied.